 Key parts of your customer-focused strategy include:

 A good place to start is to understand how you help your customers now.
 How helpful are your people?
 The best judge of how well you help are your customers.
 Ask them how helpful you are and try to understand the buying experience from their point of view.

-Many technical leaders assume customers are happy, that the product or service is working as it should.
+Many technical leaders assume customers are happy, and that the product or service is working as it should.
 But this basic level of satisfaction is just table stakes now.
 Everyone expects the basic utility of the product or service to deliver what is promised.
-The experiences that buyers have at every point in the process is what differentiates companies now.
+The experiences that buyers have at every point in the process are what differentiates companies now.

 Think about these questions as you evaluate the customer experience your team delivers:

 Leaders must invest their time with buyers, see the world from their perspective, and understand how they need and want to be helped.

 Inbound is more than just a marketing strategy.
 The original strategy reflected the changes in buying behavior, but inbound today has come to represent a way of thinking, a mindset, and a philosophy for growing your business in the 21st century.

 Growing today requires a mindset that reflects inbound ideas and everyone on your team must understand and adopt these ideas.